carlosjennings1991/Cryptocurrencies/README.md

 ___

-## Step 7: Create 3D Visualizatio of our 4 Clusters
+## Step 7: Create 3D Visualization of our 4 Clusters
 We do this by using the px method within the plotly package which we imported at the beginning of our code file.
 As we can see, almost all coins belong to either the 0 or 1 class, with only four coins belonging to Class 3 and only one coin belonging to Class 2.

 <img src="https://github.com/carlosjennings1991/Cryptocurrencies/blob/main/3DVisualizations_of_Clusters.png">